Sehin1995/hello-world/README.md

 # hello-world
-first project of test,to learn how to use githug fou the first time.
+first project of test,to learn how to use githug for the first time.
 My name is Sehin Hoang,from GuangXi province.Let us learn more technology and make our country better.